OpenFn/docs/docs/build-for-developers/cli-usage.md

 slug: /cli-usage
 ---

-This page shows examples for some of the most common usages of the CLI, such as:
+This page shows examples for some of the most common usages of the CLI, including:

 - get help
 - run a job